 Pontis wanted an enterprise-grade Hadoop distribution that could run a mission critical telecommunications system.
 They needed features such as high availability (no single point of failure), backups and snapshots, consistent response time for sub-second OLTP responses, and support for heterogeneous hardware.
 They evaluated three Hadoop distributions on capabilities such as performance, high availability, and manageability.
 After a thorough evaluation process, they chose MapR.
 They then embarked on a five-phase project to transition from their legacy architecture to Hadoop.
 Their MapR solution offered multiple benefits along the way.

 Increasing scale The move to MapR greatly increased the company’s ability to scale.
 Pontis’ legacy architecture used Oracle for OLTP and SQL Server for analytics.
-When they transferred Oracle queues to the MapR file system, it required no change to business logic code, and allowed Pontis to nearly double their OLTP system scale.
+When they transferred Oracle queues to the MapR Distributed File and Object Store, it required no change to business logic code, and allowed Pontis to nearly double their OLTP system scale.
 At the end of the migration, Pontis had moved from managing about 100 million of transactions a day to billions per day.

 NFS enables smooth, fast data transfer NFS streamlined the data transfer process.
 When Pontis offloaded the analytics activity from SQL Server, they transferred the data warehouse to Hive, and moved the complex analytics calculations to MapReduce.
 They were able to load new imports and logs via NFS.
 This avoided the extra work required to implement other loading technologies like Kafka and Flume.
 The logs and additional client files were terabytesized Avro files that include a complex structure of individual subscriber history, with thousands of objects and all of the subscribers’ activities and aggregations over the past six months.
 After each run, they’d generate a new profile for the next day’s run, enabling good overall performance.
 They used Sqoop to move individual subscriber information data back into SQL Server as the profile store to avoid having to change working client code.
 This was very fast, and they were able to insert tens of millions of records in minutes.